The complete guide to annual compensation reviews using Google Sheets

 In just a few steps, you’ve benchmarked salary across your organization.
 You know the average, the highest, and the lowest salaries by job title.
 Now let’s work to compare them.

-3. VLookup formula for comp reviews: Comparison to Peers
+3. VLookup formula for comp reviews: Comparison to peers

 First, let’s work to review salary in a peer group.
 Remember, the goal is to identify outliers so that you can course correct.